 Overpay your mortgage or travel?

-Like with most things in life the key word seems to be “balance”, but overpaying your mortgage feels like it should come first, with house maintenance/improvements not far behind.
+Like with most things in life the key word seems to be “balance”.
+But sometimes overpaying your mortgage feels like it should come first.
+Followed by house maintenance/improvements not far behind.
 But does that mean travel has to come third?
 So should you overpay your mortgage or travel?

-Those “Go city hopping every weekend!” posts can bemuse people who have financial obligations (let alone families) and know that it’s not quite as simple as that both in time and money terms.
-Oh and this post is for those people who don’t particularly want to quit their job, travel around the world for a year while renting out their house.
+Those “Go city hopping every weekend!” posts can bemuse people who have financial obligations.
+People who know that it’s not quite as simple as that both in time and money terms.
+Oh and this post is for those people who don’t particularly want to quit their job, and travel around the world for a year while renting out their house.
 Unless you’re lucky enough to take a gap year after being made redundant that is.

 So overpaying the mortgage?
-By paying off an extra £250 a month I could reduce my mortgage term by 6 years and save myself a whopping £11k in interest.
+By paying off an extra £250 a month I could reduce my mortgage term by 6 years.
+This would save a whopping £11k in interest.
 That would pay for a LOT of travel … but in 14 years’ time!
 I can’t be waiting that long.
-So with a “financial hat” on overpaying the mortgage every month is a great thing to do, but that might not be so good for your health/wellbeing/sanity.
+So with a “financial hat” on overpaying the mortgage every month is a great thing to do.
+But that might not be so good for your health/wellbeing/sanity.
 If you are overpaying though ensure that any overpayment goes to reducing the debt (so shortening the term) rather than reducing your monthly payments as that’s where you’ll make the biggest eventual saving!

 Check out this overpayment calculator at Moneysavingexpert but also make sure that paying off your mortgage debt saves more than having the same money in a “very” high earning savings account!